wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/3-exercise-access-user-profile-photo.md

     var showPhotoButton= document.getElementById('showProfilePhoto');
     showPhotoButton.style = "display: block";
     ```
-Now that you've added the extra functions and code snippets to get the photo for a signed-in user, the next step is to run the app locally.
+Now that you've added the extra functions and code snippets to get the photo for a signed-in user, the next step is to run the app.

 ## Run the app

-To run the application locally, use the following steps.
-Make sure that the user account with which you'll sign in has a profile picture already available.
+Test the application by running it locally.

 1. In the terminal window, go to the project folder where the source code is located.
 1. Run the following script on the command line.
 The script will start your app locally and open [http://localhost:8080](http://localhost:8080) in the browser.